 - Your Goals Your personal financial goals need to be considered when timing the sale of an investment property.
 Do you need the equity for other purposes?
 Is your mortgage up for renewal?
 How would your taxes be affected by a sale?

 - The Market What’s happening in the real estate market?
 Are values in your building or neighbourhood increasing or decreasing?
 Should you lock in your returns and move on?
 What’s happening to interest rates?

-Keep in mind that you cannot ask your tenant to leave because you want to sell, if they are in a lease OR if they are month-to-month tenants.
+Keep in mind that under the Ontario Landlord & TenantAct, you cannot ask your tenant to leave because you want to sell, if they are in a lease OR if they are month-to-month tenants.
 If you wait until your tenant gives notice before selling your property, you could be waiting for years.